 The wine was removed from the formula after Atlanta passed prohibition legislation in 1886, leaving just the coca and kola.
 In Pemberton’s original recipe, he called for 5 ounces of coca leaf per gallon of syrup, making it a serious intoxicant.
 Before the cocaine was phased out beginning in 1903, it was estimated that each glass of Coke contained about 9 milligrams of cocaine; by comparison, the average line of cocaine equals about 50 milligrams.
 So drinking a glass of cocaine-laced Coke wouldn’t have necessarily turned you into Rick James, but you’d have certainly felt a little pep in your step.

-In the 1950s, Coke executives decided to get on board with the advances in modern canning technology, and beginning in 1955 they started developing prototypes for Coke cans.
+In the 1950s, Coke executives decided to get on board with the advances in modern canning technology, and beginning in 1955 they started developing prototype Coke cans for armed forces overseas.
 The earliest Coke cans are incredibly rare, and are highly collectible.